• HOME

 Days 3-5: The Lake District

-From Liverpool or Manchester, you can catch a train to Windermere station to access one of the most beautiful parts of all of England.
+From Liverpool or Manchester, you can catch a train to Windermere station to access one of the most beautiful parts of all England.
 The train to/from Manchester is often direct, so be sure to check the schedule in advance!

 Both England’s most popular national park and a UNESCO World Heritage Site, it’s hard to imagine missing this as a part of your stay in Northern England.